-Applications for 2019 National Library Fellowships have now opened and close 30 April 2018.
+APPLY NOW: Applications for 2019 National Library Fellowships close on 30 April 2018.

 The National Library of Australia Fellowships support researchers to make intensive use of the Library’s rich and varied collections over a sustained period of three months.

 Six funded Fellowships are available for 2019, including two exciting recently established Fellowships: one for Curatorial Research supported by the Patrons and Supporters of the Libary's Treasures Gallery Access program, and a Fellowship supported by the Minerals Council of Australia for research across a wide range of fields.

 The six Fellowships available are: